ahaas207/NLP_Project/README.md

 ## Usage

 1. Set up your OpenAI API key by adding it to the `openai.api_key` variable in the Python script.
 You will need to have the paid OpenAI API (not the same subscription as ChatGPT Plus) option for this model (using the second model would not have kept up with cutting-edge research in the area).
 Be sure to put limits to prevent any surpise costs.

+2. The sentiment analysis comparisons between responses will be resource-costly.
+Utilize GPU to decrease time.

-2. Run all
+3. Run all

 ## Experiment Description